kurtmc/blog/2024-06/unifi-autobackup-data-recovery-and-restore/post.md

         autobackup.zip.zip, and cannot find autobackup.zip.ZIP, period.
 ```

-but, the can be extracted further if you use [7zip](https://www.7-zip.org/download.html), which can be installed on Linux or Mac:
+but, this can be extracted further if you use [7zip](https://www.7-zip.org/download.html), which can be installed on Linux or Mac:

 ```
 # Ubuntu